jenniferlynparsons/vscode-princess/README.md

 ## Installation Instructions

 - Download the zip file and unzip
-- Place the unzipped folder in the hidden `.vscode/extensions` folder in your home folder (macOS)
+- Place the unzipped folder in the hidden `.vscode/extensions` folder in your home folder
 - Restart VS Code
 - Open the color theme picker and you should see Princess in the dropdown

-## TODO
+### TODO

 - add workbench colors
 - refine syntax highlighting

-## Resources for further development
+### Resources for further development

 https://code.visualstudio.com/docs/getstarted/theme-color-reference

 https://code.visualstudio.com/docs/extensions/themes-snippets-colorizers#_adding-a-new-theme